 Today, I bring you the Adolph Mueller Piesporter Michelsberg Riesling Auslese.
 This white wine is a product of Mosel, Germany, which is where Germany's most elegant wines are made.

-This wine is has aromas of peach, citrus fruits and stone.
-On the palate, this medium bodied wine is vibrantly flavored by the citrus fruits, slight honey taste and bite of acidity that manages to balance this wine and allow for an invigorating feel.
-It drinks well and I am certain, if left longer would open up even more.
+This wine has aromas of peach, citrus fruits and stone.
+On the palate, this medium bodied wine is vibrantly flavored by the citrus fruits, slight honey taste and bite of acidity that balance the sweetness of this wine and allows for an invigorating feel.
+It drinks well and I am certain, would appeal to many.

 I purchased the 750 mL bottle from Total Wine.
 It has an ABV of 8.0% and retailed for $17.00.